 Note: Violations that receive enforcement discretion are not assigned an ROP tracking number but are listed as additional tracking items.
 They must be assigned an enforcement action (EA) number, which can be obtained through the Regional Enforcement Coordinator.
 The cover letter must contain the required language for exercising enforcement discretion.

+11.03 Unresolved Item Closure.
+If the granting of enforcement discretion results in a URI closure, include a reference to URI [Docket Number(s)]/[Report Number]-[Unique Sequential Integer] being closed. (e.g., “This closes URI 050000123/2014007-01.”).

 0611-12 MINOR PERFORMANCE DEFICIENCIES, MINOR VIOLATIONS, OBSERVATIONS, ASSESSMENTS, AND VERY LOW SAFETY SIGNIFICANCE ISSUES.

 Minor performance deficiencies, minor violations, and observations are not routinely documented in inspection reports.
-However, may be documented when specifically allowed by an inspection procedure or temporary instructionwhen it becomes necessary to capture a required inspection activity or conclusion for the record, such as closing out an LER, SER, or URI.
-When a minor performance deficiency or violation is documented, provide detail to allow an informed, independent reader to understand the basis for the minor determination.
+However, observations may be documented when specifically allowed by an inspection procedure (e.g., 71152) or temporary instruction.
+Minor performance deficiencies and minor violations would only be documented when it becomes necessary to capture a required inspection activity or conclusion for the record, such as closing out an LER, SER, or URI or when the report describes a condition or situation that would raise a question as to why a finding or violation is not being documented.
+When a minor performance deficiency or violation is documented, provide enough detail to allow an informed, independent reader to understand the basis for the minor determination.
 Document minor performance deficiencies or violations in the results section of the report under the applicable inspectable area, when necessary.

-Use the following table to document minor performance deficiencies
+Use the following two tables to document minor performance deficiencies and violations associated with the review and inspection of licensee submittals, such as LERs.
+Document minor performance or violations associated with URI closures in accordance with Section 06.01b2.
+Document all other minor performance deficiencies and violations where they are discussed in the report along with the screening and applicable enforcement basis described in Section 12.01.
+For example, when documenting an observation with an associated minor violation, document the minor violation with the observation using Table 12.

 Table 10 – Minor Performance Deficiency